Improper handling of "too short" voucher codes (1-2 chars)

 Not a security issue as no access was granted.
 The portal auth code would deny access since "0 minutes" is not valid.

-#1 Updated by Luiz Souza about 5 years ago
+#1 Updated by Luiz Souza over 5 years ago

 - % Done changed from 0 to 100